Monday, March 29, 2010

 Post 2

 Technology is changing dramatically everyday for example these days Journalist's don't have to write on a note pad or take a recorder around with them all they need now is there mobile phone.
+Say GOODBYE to heavy Video Cameras now you can get a video camera that only weighs 162g.

 Technology is crazy these days and it's just going to get more advanced in years to come.